Obesity is a widespread health issue that affects millions of people globally, with its consequences reaching far beyond just excess weight.

 Regular exercise not only aids in weight loss but also directly improves lipid metabolism.

-Aerobic exercises such as walking, swimming, and cycling are especially effective at lowering LDL cholesterol and raising HDL cholesterol.
+Aerobic exercises such as walking, planks for weight loss, swimming, and cycling are especially effective at lowering LDL cholesterol and raising HDL cholesterol.

 Medications: